 - 1. The volatile organic compound (VOC) content of all field-applied coating used on the interior of this Project shall not exceed the limits defined in Rule 1113 "Architectural Coatings" of the South Coast Air Quality Management District (SCAQMD), of the State of California, effective June 3, 2011. - 2.
 The volatile organic compound (VOC) content of all field-applied anti-corrosive/anti-rust paints, used on the interior of this Project shall not exceed the limits defined in the Green Seal standard GS-03, Anti-Corrosive Paints.
-Product specific requirements are as follows:
+Product specific requirements are as follows: - a.
+Anti-corrosive/Anti-Rust Paints

-1) Flat 2) Non-Flat
+1) Flat 250 2) Non-Flat 250